DiegoAJ/hello-world/README.md

+I am currently testing pushing repositories to branches.
+Let's see how it goes.

 # Mirage Experience - 01

   The cold bites at my skin with unrestrained ferocity.
 Snow keeps falling, without a care for us, and we huddle together under this ratty, torn blanket, desperately grasping for what little warmth we can get.
 Sonata presses herself against my chest, her whole body shivering, not unlike mine.
 Aria fares little better, her chattering teeth sending vibrations on my shoulder where her head rested on.
 The ruins where a house once stood did not provide us with the shelter we needed.